umutkozan/umutkozan/README.md

 - 📄 Know about my experiences [umut-kozan-b4b051209](https://www.linkedin.com/in/umut-kozan-b4b051209/)

-- ⚡"I love traveling, camping, and coming together with people I don't know to create new projects.
-I also enjoy giving voluntary computer hardware and software training to young students."
+- ⚡ Fun fact **I love traveling, camping, and coming together with people I don't know to create new projects.
+I also enjoy giving voluntary computer hardware and software training to young students.**

+- 🎓 I graduated from **Management Information Systems** and started a venture called **Gezgin Bilişim** while I was a student.

 <h3 align="left">Connect with me:</h3>
 <p align="left">